-The university-wide College of Extended Education provides an interactive link between ASU and the diverse communities it serves.
+The university-wide School of Extended Education provides an interactive link between ASU and the diverse communities it serves.
 The college assesses lifelong learning requirements and works in partnership with ASU campuses, colleges, and the community to serve learners using a network of locations, programs, schedules, and technologies.
-The college is composed of the following departments: Academic and Professional Programs, American English and Culture Program, Communications and Marketing, Distance Learning and Technology, Downtown Center and Property Administration, Extended Campus Programs, and Planning and Business Services.
+The college is composed of the following departments: Academic and Professional Programs, American English and Culture Program, Communications and Marketing, Distance Learning and Technology, Downtown Center and Property Administration, School of Extended Education Programs, and Planning and Business Services.